haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cron/custom-cron-tut.md

 {% endcollapsible %}

 ## Step 7 (optional): Verify your custom cron group
-This step shows how to verify your custom cron group using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+This step shows how to verify your custom cron group using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 {% collapsible To verify your custom cron group: %}